mflova/lazy-type-hint/README.md

-# dynamic_pyi_generator
+# LazyTypeHint
-Work in progress tool that generates corresponding .pyi files in the fly from JSON, YAML...
+Work in progress.

 ## Features